Chrisae9/chis-website/content/blog/raid-setup.md

 ## How I Setup RAID on My Server

-My goal was to setup two hard drives in RAID mode while leaving my SSD untouched.
+My goal was to set up two hard drives in RAID mode while leaving my SSD untouched.
 This allows me to have two copies of all my important data isolating it from the operating system.
 My SSD will not be in RAID mode and it will be used as a boot drive.
-It is not important for me to backup my operating system because all of my Ubuntu settings and configuration files are managed by Ansible using a pull configuration.
+I don't have to back up my operating system because all of my Ubuntu settings and configuration files are managed by Ansible using a pull configuration.

 ### Moving the data

-The existing hard drive that I had previously been using to run everything from my web sever to my Discord bot needs to formatted in order to be properly configured in RAID mode.
+The existing hard drive that I had previously been using to run everything from my web server to my Discord bot needs to be formatted to be properly configured in RAID mode.
 To ensure that none of my data was lost I created an archive of all of my data and temporarily stored it on my SSD.

 ```bash
 tar -czvf hard_drive.tar.gz /hdd